NHOrus/srwq-compilation/episode-23.md

 Vat Tran nods approvingly.
 "Once again, your technology astounds me, Dr. Nate.
 Once we can mass-produce the Machine Cells, we might actually stand a chance against the Federation."

-"Yes...that would be quite a sight..."
+"Yes... that would be quite a sight..."

 ---